Leica Camera: After WWII

-Single-lens reflex cameras

 From 1964, Leica produced a series of single-lens reflex cameras, beginning with the Leicaflex, followed by the Leicaflex SL, the Leicaflex SL2, and then the R series from R3 to R7, made in collaboration with the Minolta Corporation.
 The Leica R8 was entirely designed and manufactured by Leica.
 The final model was the Leica R9, which could be fitted with the Digital Module back.
 Leica was slow to produce an auto-exposure model, and never made a Leica R model that included auto-focusing.
-Leica's U.S. official website announced (March 25, 2009) that the R-series has been discontinued.
-The reason given was that "new camera developments have significantly affected the sales of Leica R cameras and lenses resulting in a dramatic decrease in the number sold.
-Sadly, therefore, there is no longer an economic basis on which to keep the Leica R-System in the Leica production programme."
+In 2009 the R-series was discontinued, citing new camera developments that had caused a massive loss of Leica sales.

 Conceptually intermediate between the Rangefinder Leicas and the SLR Leicas was the Leica Visoflex System, a mirror reflex box that attached to the lens mount of Leica rangefinders (separate versions were made for the screwmount and M series bodies) and accepted lenses made especially for the Visoflex System.
-Rather than using the camera's rangefinder, focusing was accomplished via a groundglass screen.
+Rather than using the camera's rangefinder, focusing was via a groundglass screen.
 A coupling released both mirror and shutter to make the exposure.
-Camera rangefinders are inherently limited in their ability to accurately focus long focal-length lenses and the mirror reflex box permitted much longer length lenses.
+Camera rangefinders are inherently limited in their ability to accurately focus long focal-length lenses; the mirror reflex box permitted much longer length lenses.
 Throughout its history, Leitz has been responsible for numerous optical innovations, such as aspherical production lenses, multicoated lenses, and rare earth lenses.